Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 → How to light a fire with a ferro rod (practical guide)

-→ Making fire in the rain: the effective bushcraft method
+→ Lighting a fire in the rain: the effective bushcraft method

 → What to cook in a cauldron?
 30 historical recipes for wood fire cooking